remeniuk/sbt-netbeans-plugin/README.md

 **sbt-netbeans-plugin** is a plugin for simple-build-tool that allows working with SBT projects in Netbeans IDE.

+### Installing the plugin

+You can either add sources of the plugin to `~/.sbt/plugins` or add a managed dependency to the plugin artifact (in the both cases, plugin will be globally available):

+    $ cd .sbt/plugins/
+    $ xsbt
+    > set resolvers += "remeniuk repo" at "http://remeniuk.github.com/maven"
+    > set libraryDependencies += "org.netbeans" %% "sbt-netbeans-plugin" % "0.0.6_0.9.5"
+    > session save
+    > exit

 ### Building from source

 Clone **sbt-netbeans-plugin**: